-The fund will not sell securities short if, after effect is given to any such short sale, the total market value of all securities sold short would exceed 25% of the value of the fund's net assets, and at no time will more than 15% of the value of the fund's net assets be in deposits on short sales against the box.
+For Growth and Income Portfolio and Opportunistic Small Cap Portfolio, (1) the fund will not sell securities short if, after effect is given to any such short sale, the total market value of all securities sold short would exceed 25% of the value of the fund's net assets and (2) at no time will more than 15% of the value of the fund's net assets be in deposits on short sales against the box.
+Opportunistic Small Cap Portfolio may only make short sales against the box.